 - 1 vanilla pod, split and seeds scraped

 Rinse a medium non-stick saucepan with cold water.
 Pour the milk in to the saucepan; add the butter, salt and the split vanilla pod and seeds.
 Bring to the boil over medium heat.

-In a separate bowl whisk the egg yolks and sugar until pale in colour and form a light ribbon.
+In a separate bowl whisk the egg yolks and sugar.
 Sift the flour over the eggs and mix to a smooth lump free paste.

-Once the milk is boiling, turn the heat off, pour a ladle of boiling milk over the egg mixture, stir quickly till smooth.
+Once the milk is boiling, remove from the heat, pour a ladle of boiling milk over the egg mixture, stir quickly till smooth.
 Repeat this a couple of times until half the boiling milk has been mixed in to the egg mix.

 Pour the egg mix back in to the saucepan.

 Bring the mix back to the boil over medium heat, stirring continuously.